 …and I GUARANTEE that, one day in the future, many young entrepreneurs of today and tomorrow will also be saying “If only I had known then what I know now…”

-Or is failure really THAT MUCH a “rite of passage” that the more experienced, most insightful members of the startup community should literally hold back our knowledge/experience/wisdom to force young entrepreneurs to learn it the hard way on their own?!?
-Repeating MANY of the same mistakes that we’ve seen made by countless entrepreneurs before them?!?
+Or is failure really THAT MUCH a “rite of passage” that the more experienced, most insightful members of the startup community should literally hold back our collective knowledge/experience/wisdom to force young entrepreneurs to learn it the hard way on their own?!?
+(Why?
+Just because that’s how WE had to do it??)

-Just a few quick examples of how we’re thinking about all this (all can be elaborated on and/or debated by request) so you can decide if we might be on the same page with any of this…
+Just a few more details on how we’re thinking about all this (all can be elaborated on and/or debated by request) so you can decide if we might be on the same page with any of this…